-The FY 2021-22 Amended Budget includes the Management Assistant position within the Parks Fund to restore the full-time personnel headcount back to Pre-COVID levels of 271 plus an additional (1) Planner\ within the General Fund, (1) Emergency Management Coordinator/Fire Accreditation Manager\ within the General Fund, and (1) Support Services Outreach Supervisor\ within the Library Fund bringing the full-time head count to 274 positions.
+The FY 2021-22 Amended Budget includes the Management Assistant position within the Parks Fund to restore the full-time personnel headcount back to Pre-COVID levels of 271 plus an additional (1) Planner within the General Fund, (1) Emergency Management Coordinator/Fire Accreditation Manager within the General Fund, and (1) Support Services Outreach Supervisor within the Library Fund bringing the full-time head count to 274 positions.

-Adding three General Fund positions (Code Compliance Officer, Park Maintenance, and Light Equipment Operator) as of July 1, 2022 will increase the total full-time personnel headcount from 274 to 277 beginning FY 2022-2023.
-The FY 2022-23 Budget shifts the two Multi-media Production

-Specialists to the General Fund from the PEG Special Revenue Fund resulting in no net effect in overall headcount but increases General Fund headcount by two positions.
+Adding six positions (Code Compliance Officer, Park Maintenance, Light Equipment Operator, Commanders (2), and Policer Officer) and eliminating an Assistant Chief of Police position as of July 1, 2022 will increase the total full-time personnel headcount from 274 to 279 beginning FY 2022-2023.
+The FY 2022-23 Budget shifts the two Multi-media Production Specialists to the General Fund from the PEG Special Revenue Fund resulting in no net effect in overall headcount but increases General Fund headcount by two positions.
 (The PEG Special Revenue Fund closes as of June 30, 2022 with all expenditures being reclassed to the newly created 296.10 Studio 6 Department within Community Relations.)